perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - bug fix for https://bugs.launchpad.net/or/+bug/1858298 Sound problems when viewer not created in initial conditions
 - bug fix for https://bugs.launchpad.net/or/+bug/1858323 Unjustified player train initialization differences
 - bug fix for https://bugs.launchpad.net/or/+bug/1858655 Helpers not throttled to zero when de-MUed
-- NEW: improvements in the Train Driving Info window, by mbm_OR
-- NEW: mouse wheel scroll and scrollbar dragging in OR windows, see https://blueprints.launchpad.net/or/+spec/dragging-scrollbars-in-game and https://blueprints.launchpad.net/or/+spec/mouse-wheel-scrolling-in-game , by Reve
+- mouse wheel scroll and scrollbar dragging in OR windows, see https://blueprints.launchpad.net/or/+spec/dragging-scrollbars-in-game and https://blueprints.launchpad.net/or/+spec/mouse-wheel-scrolling-in-game , by Reve
-- NEW: analog clocks showing game time, see http://www.elvastower.com/forums/index.php?/topic/29546-station-clocks/ , by jonas
+- analog clocks showing game time, see http://www.elvastower.com/forums/index.php?/topic/29546-station-clocks/ , by jonas
+- bug fix for crash when activating speed logging with autopiloted train
+- bug fix for MSTS environments not looking like in testing version
+- bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
-- NEW: Open Rails web server, by BillC and cjakeman
+- NEW: updated Open Rails web server, by BillC and cjakeman
+- NEW: bug fix for https://bugs.launchpad.net/or/+bug/1860263 System.ArgumentException at System.Array.Copy.

-Various bug fixes have been introduced in parallel to the unstable release.
+Bug fixes have been introduced in parallel to the unstable release.

 CREDITS
 This unofficial version couldn't have been created without following contributions: